South Africa v Ireland Summer Internationals 2024 TV channel, live stream, kick-off time | Radio Times

 What TV channel is South Africa v Ireland on?

-South Africa v Ireland will be shown live on Sky Sports Action.
+South Africa v Ireland will be shown live on Sky Sports Mix.

 Sky boast the rights to a number of high-profile international rugby matches this summer after taking the reins from Amazon Prime Video.